slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On confidence and validation

 <!--
+> *'The less confident you are, the more serious you have to act.' --  Tara Ploughman*
 - nobody that is busy is confident
 "low self confidence is the source of all problems. all neediness is a sign of self low confidence punishing yourself for failing. failing is learning.